IAC Shepher Community Center

 In May 2014, the Conservancy was alerted to the proposed project and a Zoning Administration public hearing to be held on the following day.
 AbilityFirst and Oakmont Senior Living requested a variance and Site Plan approval by the Department of City Planning.
 The Conservancy attended the hearing and provided testimony and written comments confirming that the Rehabilitation Center is architecturally significant and has been identified as a potential historic resource.

-Given that the proposed project will demolish the Rehabilitation Center and thus result in significant impacts, the Conservancy strongly believed the preparation of an Environmental Impact Report (EIR) was required in compliance with the California Environmental Quality Act (CEQA).
+Given that the proposed project would have demolished the Rehabilitation Center and thus result in significant impacts, the Conservancy strongly believed the preparation of an Environmental Impact Report (EIR) was required in compliance with the California Environmental Quality Act (CEQA).
 This would have required the City and applicants to identify and consider a range of viable preservation alternatives.

 In July 2013, the Conservancy featured the Rehabilitation Center as part of our Curating the City: Modern Architecture in LA program, looking at Modernist architecture and places throughout Los Angeles and the San Fernando Valley.
 We hosted a lecture called "Preserving Sprawl: The Suburbs Become Historic" at the Rehabilitation Center on July 27, 2013 that including a discussion about the building by architect Helena Arahuete who worked directly with John Lautner.
 Attendees also toured the facility.